harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-gcp.md

 2. Perform the following tasks in the **GCP Connector** wizard.
 ### Overview
 1. In **Overview**, in **Connector Name**, enter a name that describes this account.
-2. In **Specify Project ID**, enter the project ID and click **Continue**.
+2. In **Specify Project ID**, enter the project ID and select **Continue**.
 For more information on how to get a project ID, see [Create a BigQuery dataset](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-setup#create-bq-dataset).

 ### GCP Billing Export